 Bachelor of Music

-Undergraduate applicants are required to interview with a member of the Hartt Music History faculty.
-The interview provides an opportunity for the applicant to discuss the program and a career in music history.
+Undergraduate applicants are required to interview with a member of the music history faculty.
+The interview provides an opportunity for the applicant to discuss the program, and its emphases in scholarship and research and in performance practice, and to confer about a career in music history.
 It also allows the faculty member to learn more about the applicant's background and training in music.
-Undergraduate applicants are also required to audition on a classical instrument or voice.
-The audition ensures that the applicant is at a performance level sufficient to participate in one of the school's ensembles, an essential component of the music history program.
+Undergraduate applicants are also required to audition on an instrument or voice.
+The audition ensures that the applicant is at a performance level sufficient to participate in one of the school's ensembles--an essential component of the music history program.

 Master of Music

-All new, incoming graduate students will take placement exams during the week of orientation to determine the appropriate course of study and whether subject review courses are necessary.
+All new, incoming graduate students will take placement exams during orientation week to determine the appropriate course of study and whether subject review courses are necessary

 Music History Faculty

-The music history department faculty at Hartt is unique and each of our members enjoys a dual career as a performer and a scholar.
-The Music History faculty specialize in topics that span the history of notated Western music, ranging from medieval music theory and performance to twentieth-century modernism, from opera and German Romantics to film and video game music, from Händel to hip hop.
-We also engage with our areas of interest from a multitude of perspectives, drawing not just on traditional historical methods but also on methodologies stemming from ethnomusicology, ludomusicology, cognitive and psychological theories, and other approaches.
+The music history faculty at Hartt is unique, and each enjoys a dual career as a performer and a scholar.
+The music history faculty specialize in topics that span the history of notated Western music, ranging from medieval music theory and performance to twentieth-century modernism, from opera and German Romantics to film and video game music, from Händel to hip hop.
+They also engage with their music history communities from a multitude of perspectives, drawing not just on traditional, historical methods but also on methodologies stemming from ethnomusicology, ludomusicology, cognitive and psychological theories, and other approaches.

-Recent work has been published in respected journals such as Plainsong & Medieval Music, Musica Disciplina, Music and Letters, Journal of Musicological Research, Music Analysis, Early Music America, and Händel-Jahrbuch, in various Oxford Handbooks and Bibliographies, and in Bärenreiter scores.
-Members of our music history faculty teach courses that are required components of the various degree programs that Hartt offers, as well as electives that are open to both Hartt and other University students.
-Hartt and non-Hartt students alike can consider a minor in music history.
+Hartt music history faculty have recently published work in respected journals such as Plainsong & Medieval Music, Musica Disciplina, Music and Letters, Journal of Musicological Research, Music Analysis, Early Music America, and Händel-Jahrbuch; in various Oxford Handbooks and Bibliographies; and in Bärenreiter scores.